 My name is Dave McMurray and I’m the proud owner of a gorilla suit.
 I’ve had it for a few years now and it’s a ‘Bucket List’ item that I’ve successfully been able to check off – and use on more occasions than I’d like to admit!
 At the end of the day, that’s probably all you need to know about me, but on the off chance you want to know a bit more, then you’re welcome to keep reading.

-I was blessed to grow up in traditional Treaty 7 territory, on land that included two spring creeks, the Elbow River, and spectacular views of the Rockies.
+I was privileged to grow up within the traditional territories of the people of the Treaty 7 region – the Siksikaitsitapi, the Tsuut’ina, and the Stoney Nakoda – on land that included two spring creeks, the Elbow River, and spectacular views of the Rockies.
 Most of my youth was spent outside exploring, fly fishing, and imagining.
 As an adult, I’ve been able to channel my passion for outdoor pursuits into my academic research as an historian (gender and the sport of angling in Britain and North America) and into various other roles such as being a camp leader and a coach.

 I’m also keenly aware that there is nothing new under the sun and so I’m grateful to those who have summited hundreds of peaks, fished a plethora of waters, and have freely shared the details of their journeys either online or in print – there are some amazing websites and blogs out there!
 I won’t ever accomplish what they have, nor will I try.
 My modest goal is to summit a minimum of 10 to 12 peaks a year, which for some is a monthly feat, while for others, it’s an accomplishment that takes several years.
 For me and the time that I have to invest, it’s an objective that fits well.